Professor of Lawyering Skills

 Building Two, Room 243

 Professor Mertus has been teaching Legal Writing since graduating summa cum laude from Whittier Law School in 2004.
-She became Director of the Center for Children’s Rights in 2011.
+She became Director of the Center for Children and Families in 2011.
 As a student, and later as a volunteer attorney, Professor Mertus worked in Whittier Law School’s Children’s Rights Clinic representing indigent clients in guardianship and adoption matters.
 Professor Mertus’s research interest is in the field of adoption law, and beginning in 2009 her research and scholarship has focused specifically on international adoption law and, to some extent, on the intersection of international adoption law and the rights of same-sex couples.
 She has presented at various national conferences and has also authored articles on topics such as second-parent adoption, baby trafficking, and the international adoption aspects of formation of families in the LGBT community.

 Professor Mertus has also taught International Adoption Law and International Children’s Rights through Whittier’s summer abroad program in Nanjing, China in cooperation with the prestigious Nanjing University Law School.
 Beginning in 2009, she has served as the Director of the China summer abroad program.